-5 An Application: Entry Deterrence
+4 An Application: Entry Deterrence

-This section illustrates how the model can be applied to a particular family of games.
-In entry deterrence situations fixed deadlines arise naturally.
+We now proceed to analyze the standard entry deterrence problem presented in the introduction in which fixed deadlines arise naturally.
 The expiration of a patent on a certain drug, the introduction of a new hardware technology, or the scheduling decision for the release of a new product are only some examples.
 The values in the matrix Π capture the resulting payoffs of the ex-post competition.
 As for the increasing switching costs, imagine that the incumbent (entrant) fights (enters) by investing in, say, physical capital.
 At any point before the opening of the market, he can contract the delivery of this investment for the opening day, when it is actually needed.
 Delaying these contracts naturally increases costs.
 One reason for this can be that the machinery suppliers may be aware of the deadline and may charge the incumbent (entrant) more for it.
 Alternatively, the supply of these factors may decrease over time because they get committed to other tasks.